isc-projects/isc-dnssec-guide/doc/troubleshooting.rst

 ~~~~~~~~~~~~~~~~~~~~~

 In most cases, you never need to explicitly configure trust
-anchors. ``named`` is supplied with the current root trust anchor and,
+anchors. ``named`` supplies the current root trust anchor and,
 with the default setting of ``dnssec-validation``, updates it on the
 infrequent occasions when it is changed.

 However, in some circumstances you may need to explicitly configure
 your own trust anchor.
 As we saw in the
-:ref:`trust-anchors` section, whenever a DNSKEY is received by the
+:ref:`trust_anchors` section, whenever a DNSKEY is received by the
-validating resolver, it is actually compared to the list of keys the
+validating resolver, it is compared to the list of keys the
 resolver explicitly trusts to see if further action is needed.
 If
 the two keys match, the validating resolver stops performing further
 verification and returns the answer(s) as validated.